Rokiis1/roadmap/date_and_time/date_and_time.md

 In many situations, programs need to compare date and time values to make decisions.

-For example, an application may need to check whether a deadline has passed, whether one event happened before another, or whether two timestamps are equal.
+For example, an application may need to check whether a deadline has passed, whether one event happened before another or whether two timestamps are equal.

 In Python, date, time and datetime objects can be compared using standard comparison operators.